Sewer56/FileEmulationFramework/docs/implementation-utilities.md

     Merging can help improve performance of resolving `Read` requests (i.e. `IEmulator.ReadData`).
 Specifically the performance of [StreamMixer](#streammixer)

 Try using the `FileSlice.TryMerge` API.

+If you are using streams backed by `FileSlice` (that use `IFileSliceStream`), you can merge them using `FileSliceStreamExtensions.TryMerge` for individual streams or `FileSliceStreamExtensions.MergeStreams` for collections.

 ## File Slice Stream